I have encountered today one of the strangest things I've ever run across... a person who hates writing prompts!

 When you stop worrying about what others are doing/thinking/writing/saying, it allows you to just move on and get your work done.

-You are n author.
+You are an author.
 Grow up and start acting like one.

 It rather simple really.

-Your professionalism is showing badly and it's not pretty.
+Your lack of professionalism is showing badly and it's not pretty.